Astros fire exec Taubman after rant at female reporters

-WASHINGTON (AP) — The Houston Astros fired assistant general manager Brandon Taubman on Thursday for directing inappropriate comments at female reporters during a clubhouse celebration, announcing the decision in the middle of the World Series and putting a renewed spotlight on domestic violence in baseball.

-Sports Illustrated reported Taubman, during the Astros’ clubhouse celebration after winning the American League pennant on Saturday night, repeatedly yelled toward a group of female reporters about closer Roberto Osuna, who was suspended for 75 games last year for violating MLB’s domestic violence policy and then was traded from Toronto to Houston.

-Astros general manager Jeff Luhnow apologized for the team’s initial response Monday, which was to accuse the SI reporter of making up the story.
+Astros general manager Jeff Luhnow apologized for the team’s initial response Monday, which was to accuse a Sports Illustrated reporter of making up the story.

 ”That original reaction by the Astros was wrong, and we own it as an organization,” Luhnow said during a news conference at Nationals Park, a day before Game 3.